 Naturally brewed soy sauce infused with fresh pineapple, mandarin orange, ginger, Asian pears, bamboo shoots and a vegan dashi of kombu and parsnips served up with the mild but present heat of Puerto Rican Yellow habanero peppers.

 This Sorry Sauce was based on an original idea from Farmer J of Alpha & Omega, and was crafted as part of a charity cookoff with the Canadian Chapter of the Sons of Fire.
-Also participating were our friends at Haico's Hot Sauce and Purple Tongue Hot Sauce, and $2 from every bottle will be donated to charity.
+Also participating were our friends at Haico's Hot Sauce and Purple Tongue Hot Sauce.

 If the Dad joke isn't immediately obvious, please try singing the name followed by, "I'm a loser, baby so why don't you kill me?"

-This unique Sorry Sauce is crafted around Aunt Molly's Ground Cherries, the wonderful garden candy best described as a cherry tomato crossed with a strawberry.
+This unique Sorry Sauce is crafted around Aunt Molly's Ground Cherries, the wonderful garden candy that's like a cherry tomato with elements of strawberry, pineapple and cantaloupe.
 This pairs with chamomile and the citrus forward bite of Ho Chi Minh cayenne peppers for a combination that's bright tasting with a balance of tart and sweet.
-Yellow scorpion and 7 pot caramel peppers round out the burn for a medium heat level.
+Yellow scorpion peppers round out the burn for a medium heat level.

-Winner of the 2021 Canadian Hot Sauce Award for Best New Sauce, Curry Curry Hard is an adapted dal tadka recipe using curried lentils with our own Amish paste tomatoes and a tadka of toasted spices blended with rice vinegar and fermented habanero peppers.
-The flavour is just classic curry, and the lentils add a really unique mouthfeel to the medium heat.
+Winner of the 2021 Canadian Hot Sauce Award for Best New Sauce and Silver Medal winner in the 2023 Heating Up The Prairies, Curry category, Curry Curry Hard is an adapted dal tadka recipe using curried lentils with our own Amish paste tomatoes and a tadka of toasted spices blended with rice vinegar and fermented habanero peppers.
+The flavour is just classic curry, and the lentils add a really unique mouthfeel to this medium heat sauce.
+If you want a real trip to flavour town, mix Curry Curry Hard with some mayo for a dip that works as well with carrot sticks as it does with thick cut fries.

-Give'r Sorry Sauce is back!
+Give'r Sorry Sauce is back for another round!
 The last batch was available exclusively as a condiment at Hometown Hot Dogs, but this batch is for everyone!
-Give'r uses a blend of fresh Ontario peaches with the citrus forward snap of fatalii and aji limon peppers for a medium heat sauce that's light and versatile.
+Give'r uses a blend of fresh Ontario peaches with limes and the citrus forward snap of fatalii and aji limon peppers for a medium heat sauce that's light and versatile.

-Cobra Chicken is a recipe I've been refining since the very beginning, and it's become the most complex Sorry Sauce both in ingredients and in depth of flavour.
-I build a base of our neighbour's garlic with carrots, red onions, malt vinegar and our own cherry tomatoes, then bring the heat through a balance of fresh ghost and fermented habanero peppers.
+First place winner in the 2023 Heating Up The Prairies Sriracha category, Cobra Chicken is a recipe I've been refining since the very beginning, and it's become the most complex Sorry Sauce both in ingredients and in depth of flavour.
+I build a base of our neighbour's garlic with carrots, red onions, malt vinegar and our own tomatoes, then bring the heat through a balance of fresh ghost and fermented habanero peppers.
 Cobra Chicken is full flavour explosion of sweet, savoury, umami and fire you'll use on everything.
 It's not a rooster sauce, it's a Cobra Chicken sauce!

 $20